How to become a Trainer?

 • Assessment Task 03: Deliver training to a small group

 Upon submission, your application will be reviewed and will require endorsement from your club and consideration at State level.
 If successful, you will be asked to enrol into the course as a tentative booking.
+At this point, you will also need to complete SLSQLD Learning, Literacy and Numeracy assessment and agreement form.

 Once you attend the online induction session, and confirm your commitment, your enrolment will be confirmed and then you will have access to the online learning platform.